Hunter-Infinity/WebSite/README.md

-# Start developing the Hunter Infinity Website from this repo
+# Devy is working on this now!